meamy/feynman/README.md

 ## Using Feynman

-Feynman currently has a single backend, DotQC, a quantum circuit description language designed for use with [QCViewer](https://github.com/aparent/QCViewer/).
+Feynman currently has a single frontend, DotQC, a quantum circuit description language designed for use with [QCViewer](https://github.com/aparent/QCViewer/).
 A description of the .qc file format is available